jackmg2/RedditApps/Ratio/README.md

 * Comment for ratio violation to explain why a post has been removed
 * Comment for wrong flair, to explain that it was not the expected flair

+## 🆕 Last update
+* You can now remove and update a flair in one click!

 ## 🍴 Fork me on Github
 [You want to contribute? | You found Bugs?](https://github.com/jackmg2/RedditApps)